As an Amazon affiliate, I earn from qualifying purchases.

 Chances are, if you arrived here, you want to do one or more of the following:

 Am I right or at least warm?
 If so, please type “Righto!” in the Comments field below.

 Can You Use a Universal Remote with Bose?

 The short answer is yes!
-But if and only if your speaker supports the infrared (IR) protocol.
-Bose speakers need an IR signal in order to control them (technically the control happens via IR and radio frequency, or RF, waves).
+But only if your speaker supports the infrared (IR) protocol.
+Bose speakers need an IR signal to control them (technically, the control happens via IR and radio frequency, or RF waves).

 According to the Bose website:

 The Bose system uses standard Bose IR codes that are available in many cable set-top box remotes and other universal remote controls.
 Refer to the owner’s manual for your remote control to find programming instructions and codes.

 So, if your Bose speaker comes with a remote or you know that it can support IR, many popular universal remotes will work with it.
 This includes some of the most popular Bose models like Solo, Soundlink Mini, Soundtouch, Soundlink Micro, Soundlike Color, Soundlike Resolve, Bose Companion 2, and Bose Home Speaker 500 as well as many soundbars and surround-sound setups.

 Here’s a table that summarizes my top two picks for universal remotes you can use to control many Bluetooth speakers.
 I’ll include a table below summarizing my picks for replacement remote options.